 2. Giveaways

-This is another type of blogger outreach.
+This is another type of blogger outreach program.
 It’s mostly recommended when launching a new product or informing the audience of a program update.

 It involves holding a competition and rewarding the winner with a coupon, discount, free subscription, or one of your products.